paritytech/ledgeracio/README.md

 ### Allowlist handling: `ledgeracio-allowlist`

 The Ledgeracio app enforces a list of allowed stash accounts.
-This is managed using the `ledgeracio allowlist` command.
+This is managed using the `ledgeracio-allowlist` command.

 Some subcommands involve the generation or use of secret keys, which are stored on disk without encryption.
 These subcommands MUST NOT be used on untrusted